The group identification problem for $p$-groups of small order: Invariants for finite groups

+A {\em sibling $l$-tuple} is a list of $l$ pairwise non-isomorphic groups that are pairwise \subquot equivalent; that is, any two groups in the list have the same fingerprint.
+We also write pair for $2$-tuple.

+\begin{thm} There exist sibling pairs of orders $2^7$, $3^5$ and $p^4$ for all primes $p>3$ and these orders are minimal with this property; that is, there are no sibling pairs of orders dividing $2^6$, $3^4$ or $p^3$ for any prime $p>3$. \end{thm}

-\begin{proof} For the primes $2$ and $3$ this can easily be determined by inspection using the SmallGroups library of GAP \cite{Gap}.
-For example, the pairs of groups with group-ids $((2^7, 1317), (2^7, 1322))$ and $((3^5, 19), (3^5, 20)$ are siblings and there are no siblings of orders $2^6$ and $3^4$, respectively.
-For each prime $p>3$ there is a sibling pair with group-ids $((p^4, 9), (p^4, 10))$.
-To show that these two groups are sibling, we describe presentations for them.
-For this, let $v$ be a primitive root modulo $p$ and let $x \in \{1,v\}$.
-Then define $G_x$ as the group with generators $g_1, \ldots, g_4$ and power-commutator relations
+\begin{proof} For the primes $2$ and $3$ this can easily be determined by inspection using the SmallGroups Library of GAP \cite{Gap} and Algorithm Fingerprint.
+For example, sibling pairs are $(\SG(2^7, 1317), \SG(2^7, 1322))$ and $(\SG(3^5, 19), \SG(3^5, 20))$.
+There are no sibling pairs among the groups of orders dividing $2^6$ and $3^4$, respectively.

+Let $p > 3$ be an arbitrary prime.
+It is not difficult to see that there is no sibling pair among the groups of order dividing $p^3$ using the classification of these groups.
+We claim that $(\SG(p^4, 9), \SG(p^4, 10))$ is a sibling pair.
+The two groups in this pair are not isomorphic by the classification of groups of order $p^4$.
+We show that they are \subquot equivalent.
+First, we exhibit power-commutator presentations for these groups.
+Let $v$ be a primitive root modulo $p$ and $x \in \{1,v\}$.
+Define $G_x$ as the group with generators $g_1, \ldots, g_4$ and relations